- Default Networks

 NAT Passthrough helps connections of different protocols including PPTP, L2TP, IPSEC, H323 (for video call), SIP (for VoIP) to pass through the router.

-Here is a tutorial on How to limit access on ports.
+Here is a tutorial on How to create port forwarding and limit access on ports.

 Select one device as a DMZ Host so that it can be accessed directly from the outside of your network.
 If Allow on Firewall is turned on, an allow rule will be created on the device to allow all traffic from the internet as well.